REI Software Streamlines Fleet Management & Safety for Santa Fe ISD

 Future Integration

-ARMOR’s open API allows districts and contractors to adjust the system’s application to suit their unique needs and provides opportunities for third-party vendor integration.
+ARMOR’s open Application Programming Interface (API) allows districts and contractors to adjust the system’s application to suit their unique needs and provides opportunities for third-party vendor integration.

 “We believe that its open API will really help ARMOR continue to grow and serve our customers,” Moore concludes.
 “As we integrate with other vendors and systems, those beneficial partnerships will improve our own capabilities and increase the options we can provide to our customers.”